Birational geometry of quiver varieties and other GIT quotients: Introduction

 A proof of this conjecture would establish that Hamiltonian reductions bypass the more subtle and surprising VGIT phenomena exhibited by Examples \ref{exa:toricQuiverGIT} and \ref{exa:threefoldflop}.
 More precisely, we anticipate that parts (2) and (3) of Corollary~\ref{c:useful-criterion} hold in the case of the Hamiltonian reductions appearing in Conjecture~\ref{conj:hamiltonianreduction}.

 \textbf{Notation.\ } Let $\kk$ be an algebraically closed field of characteristic zero.
 Throughout the paper, a variety is an integral separated scheme of finite type over $\kk$.

-\textbf{Acknowledgements.\ } Thanks to Michael Wemyss for suggesting that we remove the $\QQ$-factorial assumption.
+\textbf{Acknowledgements.\ } We would like to thank the organisers of the `Facets of Noncommutative Geometry' conference, held at the University of Illinois Urbana-Champaign in June 2022, for the opportunity to present a talk on this work in honour of Tom Nevins' memory.
+Tom had a great impact on all of us, mathematically and non-mathematically, and in particular on themes related to this article.
+We would also like to thank the referee for valuable comments and suggestions.
 The first two authors were partially supported by Research Project Grant RPG-2021-149 from the Leverhulme Trust.
 The first author was also partially supported by EPSRC grant EP-W013053-1.
-We would like to thank the organisers of the `Facets of Noncommutative Geometry' conference, held at the University of Illinois Urbana-Champaign in June 2022, for the opportunity to present a talk on this work in honour of Tom Nevins' memory.
-Tom had a great impact on all of us, mathematically and non-mathematically, and in particular on themes related to this article.